-97 (69%) of academic staff worry about getting hypertension, as 63(54%) of non academic staff were similarly worried.
-Yet only52(45%) of non academic staff had screened for hypertension.
-However, while 63(54.3%) of non academic staff are willing to be screened for hypertension, only 50(35.7%) of academic staff show the same willingness.
-The attitude level of the academic staff was good, though only 35.7% were willing to be screened for hypertension.
+Yet only 52(45%) of non academic staff had screened for hypertension as 87(62%) of academic staff had screened for hypertension.
+However, while 63(54.3%)of non academic staff are willing to be screened for hypertension, only 50(35.7%) of academic staff show the same willingness.